Staff

 Email Madeline at mrosas@cftompkins.org.

-Madeline enjoys dancing, music, reading, food, nature and communion/engaging with others.
+Madeline enjoys dancing, music, food, reading, nature, and communion/engaging with others.

 Ying Lin Zhao